dwjohnston/react-layout-approaches/README.md

 - Getting pretty happy with using grid, rather than flex.
 Named columns/rows is helpful.
 - The min-width:0 / min-height:0 trick, to stop a flex/grid item from growing, is essential.
 See: https://stackoverflow.com/a/66689926/1068446

+Not sure about:

+The position of the footer, when the side nav is open.
+Question for a designer though.

 Performance:

 I've left a console log in HeaderContent.tsx .